-6. Three Day Truck Detail- This is calculated based on personnel driving department vehicle to and front the event.
+6. Three Day Truck Detail- This is calculated based on personnel driving department vehicles to and from the event.
 Arrival date would be the day before the event, and departure date would be the last day of the event.
 This includes estimated lodging costs, and contractual in state meal reimbursement.
 It is estimated that approximately 14 personnel will have to lodge.
 Meal rate is less for in state activity.